 SloFlo Yoga with Brooke Hughes-Muse

-Thank you to GMC for sharing their space with us!
+Thank you to GMC for sharing their warm space with us!

 Description: Taught by Brooke Hughes-Muse, RYT.
 Slow flow yoga is a meditative flow that practices slowing down by using a slow steady breath, holding postures, transitioning smoothly, and opening gently and mindfully with the ability to move deeper into one’s body and self.
 Great for all levels.
 Limited number of mats and props available for use.